 Minimum spending thresholds.
 There are three minimum spending commitments which attempt to maintain a high level of environmental and climate ambition: a climate expenditure tracker; a minimum spend on AECMs; and a no back-sliding commitment.
 Let us examine each of these in turn.

 Minimum CAP spend on climate action.
-Actions under the CAP are expected to contribute 40% of the overall financial envelope of the CAP to climate objectives.
+Actions under the CAP are expected to contribute 40% of the overall financial envelope of the CAP to climate objectives (Recital 52 of the draft CAP SP Regulation).
 To allocate particular categories of development co-operation expenditure to climate in its development assistance effort, the EU uses the system of ‘Rio markers’ when reporting on its expenditure on climate and environmental aid commitments to the OECD.
 It has now taken over this system to track climate expenditure in the EU budget as a whole.

 The ‘Rio markers’ (see this explanation here) distinguish between expenditure that is (a) principally targeted (b) significantly targeted or (c) not targeted at climate objectives.
 Depending on the degree of targeting, fixed percentages of the overall budget are considered to be relevant for the theme.
 The EU uses 0%, 40% and 100%, respectively for non-targeted, significantly-targeted and principally-targeted expenditure.

 On this basis, Article 87 of the draft Strategic Plan Regulation assigns the following weights to different CAP instruments when tracking climate expenditure: